How intelligent are leopard geckos compared to other reptiles and animals?

 Interestingly, a recent study on gaze-following behavior in reptiles found leopard geckos specifically to gain and interpret information using visual indicators.

 This evidence is a groundbreaking find, as leopard geckos have been largely regarded as asocial animals with few advanced cognitive abilities.

 Additionally, other recent studies on geckos as a group in the past 20 years have found them to be among the only lizards who occasionally use loud vocalizations such as chirps and barks to communicate.

-For a group of reptiles who have long been considered silent, primitive animals, this is another paradigm-shifting discovery.
+This is another paradigm-shifting discovery for a group of reptiles who have long been considered silent, primitive animals.

-There is far more to these animals than originally thought by researchers.
+There is far more to these animals than initially thought by researchers.

 However, the consensus remains: leopard geckos aren’t going to win a contest for the most intelligent reptile any time soon.